mshimao/handsonapplicationinsights/ConfiguracaoAmbiente.md

 Após a instalação, para verificar se a instalação do SQL está rodando, abra o SQL Server Management Studio e conecte no SQL Express.

+Instalar o modulo Powershell de administracao do SQL Server.

+        Install-Module -Name SqlServer

+Reponder "A" para a pergunta "If you trust this repository, change its InstallationPolicy value by running the Set-PSRepository cmdlet.
+Are you sure you want to nstall the modules from 'PSGallery'?"

+Habilitar o TCP/IP no SQL Server.

+        .\settcpipsql.ps1

 Importar a base de dados para o SQL Server.

         .\import-bacpac.ps1